We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 Let it cool completely on a wire rack before slicing and serving, about 1 hour.

-- Want a crackly crust?
-Brush the crust with butter as soon as it comes out of the oven.
+- Want that crackly crust?
+Bake with a pan of water in the oven and brush the crust with butter as soon as it comes out of the oven.

-- Wilton 11×17-Inch Cookie Sheets: this set of two cookie sheets will be loved for years to come.
+- Cookie Sheets: this set of two cookie sheets will be loved for years to come.

-- Set of 2 Pastry Brushes: it’s easy to brush butter and glazes with these durable brushes.
+- Pastry Brushes: it’s easy to brush butter and glazes with these durable brushes.

-- Set of 4 Wire Cooling Racks: your baked goods will cool faster and stay crispy on these racks.
+- Cooling Racks: your baked goods will cool faster and stay crispy on these racks.

 Cob loaf is a simple white bread recipe that’s perfect for beginners to make.
 It tastes great as a bread bowl for dip, or spread with butter and made into sandwiches.
 Enjoy the process of making this crusty bread by hand.